Anthony Rizzo Player Props: Yankees vs. Twins

 Anthony Rizzo At The Plate

-- Rizzo leads New York in slugging percentage (.581) thanks to five extra-base hits.
+- Rizzo leads New York with a slugging percentage of .553, fueled by five extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 34th, his on-base percentage ranks 27th, and he is 25th in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 39th in batting average, 38th in on-base percentage, and 39th in slugging.

-- In 83.3% of his 12 games this season, Rizzo has picked up at least one hit.
-He's also had three multi-hit games.

-- In 12 games played this season, he has hit a homer in two of them.
+- In 13 games played this season, he has gone deep in two of them.

-- In 41.7% of his games this year, Rizzo has driven in at least one run.
-In three of those games (25.0%) he recorded two or more RBI.
+- In five games this season (38.5%), Rizzo has picked up an RBI, and in three of those games (23.1%) he had two or more.

-- In five games this season (41.7%), he has scored, including multiple runs twice.
+- In five games this year (38.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.